RedisLabs/redislabs-docs/content/rc/cloud-integrations/gcp-marketplace/_index.md

 1. Select the **Subscribe** button.
 This redirects you to the subscription details page.

-1. Review the subscription details, accept the terms, and select **Subscribe**.
+1. Under **Purchase Details**, select the Google Cloud Billing account that will subscribe to Redis Cloud.
+Review the subscription details, accept the terms, and select **Subscribe**.

 1. When you subscribe for the first time, select **Register with Redis**.
 This will redirect you to the Redis Cloud [admin console](https://app.redislabs.com).